 Xbox Series X and Seres X restocks have been rather quiet in the U.S. of late and it's tricky to get any solid information on when to expect more stock.
 Microsoft has said it's "working as hard as we can" to make sure more Xbox Series X stock will be available, meaning we could expect more restocks before January is over.

 So to keep you up to date with the latest stock news, we check the major U.S. retailers for Xbox Series X and Series S restocks daily, and we'll flag any new stock we see.
 Make sure to check out the links below and keep this page bookmarked and refreshed to have the best chance at finding where to buy the Xbox Series X.

-Where to buy Xbox Series X: Quick links
+Where to buy Xbox Series X: Restock links and updates

 - Target: Xbox Series X | Xbox Series S